walkingriver/Angular-Apprentice/chapters/04-Gentle-Introduction-to-Angular-.md

 Angular promotes separation of concerns, encapsulating UI functionality within components.
 Let's explore this:

 - **Standalone Components**: Angular 18 and later support standalone components, which means you don't need to declare them in an NgModule.
 This simplifies component creation and reduces boilerplate.
+Starting with Angular 19, `standalone` becomes the default, so you may not see it included.

 - **Decorator**: The `@Component` decorator provides Angular with metadata about how the component should act.